botworld-wiki/beatburger.github.io/pages/wiki/wikiweek.md

 - Just because there are rewards doesn't mean it's a competition!
 The goal is to get everyone familiarized with the wiki editing process, so we can all enjoy having the best wiki possible.
 Counter-productive behaviors won't be kindly looked upon.

 ## Documentation

+link

+### How WikiWeek works
+- Read the doc below
+- Find yourself a good first contribution to do.
+Don't pressure yourself into being too ambitious for your first steps!
+- DM it to Pix and get the credentials you need to make it happen
+- Re-read the doc below
+- Seriously, do it
+- Let's go, try and edit it yourself!
+- Join #wiki-contribution to help each other out, discuss the experience, provide feedback on others contributions...
+- Create your submission post in #wikiweek and describe/link your contribution from there.
+Only 1 post per contributor, edit it later if you make other contributions.
+- Rejoice & Repeat
+- When the event ends, come back to #wikiweek to vote on the contributions you appreciate most!

+### How to prepare a valuable contribution

+- find an area to improve
+- scroll over #questions or #tips-and-tricks for good stuff worth integrating (ask permission+give credits!)
+- how to use discord search to dig up game data
+- write it out
+- check the formatting syntax to add bold, italics, make titles, lists, links, or images.

+### How to use Editor Mode to edit content

+- get your credentials
+- login
+- take a first tour, here's what it should look like, but don't touch anything just yet
+- safety talks: keep your contributions saved locally so if anything goes wrong you don't risk losing it!
+- also refresh steps to link
+- have at it
+- chat with others in the thread so you don't realize mid-way that someone else just did what you had in mind and started already...

+### How to use the WikiSheet to update Bots, Botpack modules, Materials, etc...

+- Kesako? link
+- here's what they look like, sorry that's how it is for now...
+Don't get scared, what you don't understand is what's optional!
+- update your sheet with your fix or new column
+- remove the "synced" so wiki staff knows it's been updated and the wiki still hasn't
+- add yourself to the credits cell, update the date
+- download the doc locally just in case
+- let a maintainer know you updated the sheet and it's ready for review/update
+- as soon as we can, we'll make it live!

+### How to craft good-looking embeds for the !w Coggy command

+bots/modules/mats:
+- 350 chars total, max
+- see specs + illustration "!w virus"
+- write it out accordingly and submit to a maintainer for creation custom commands (like "!w ancient ruins")
+- must answer a real question people ask in the server.
+- submissions too "niche" will be rejected, sorry, but complexity creep is a thing too
+- 350 chars total, max
+- write it out accordingly and submit to a maintainer for creation